Path cover: Applications

 The applications of minimum path covers include software testing.
 For example, if the graph G represents all possible execution sequences of a computer program, then a path cover is a set of test runs that covers each program statement at least once.
+Another application of minimum path covers problem is finding the minimum number of fleets and optimal dispatching of them to serve mobility demand in a city.